ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 MUST NOT limit itself to 7- or 8-bit character sets such as ASCII and MUST support the Unicode character property set in character classes.

+An I-Regexp implementation MAY report errors for regular expressions outside this limited subset.

 # I-Regexp Semantics

 This syntax is a subset of that of {{XSD-2}}.
 Implementations which interpret I-Regexps MUST yield Boolean results as specified in {{XSD-2}}.
 (See also {{xsd-regexps}}.)

+Implementations MAY yield errors for regular expressions which are not I-Regexps.

 # Mapping I-Regexp to Regexp Dialects